-Fannie Mae Executes Credit Insurance Risk Transfer Transaction on $19 Billion of Single-Family Loans
+Fannie Mae Executes Two Credit Insurance Risk Transfer Transactions on $26.6 Billion of Single-Family Loans

-The covered loan pool for CIRT 2022-6 consists of approximately 63,000 single-family mortgage loans with an outstanding unpaid principal balance of approximately $19.3 billion.
-The covered pool includes collateral with loan-to-value ratios of 60.01 percent to 80.00 percent acquired between August 2021 and September 2021.
+The covered loan pool for CIRT 2023-6 consists of approximately 30,000 single-family mortgage loans with an outstanding unpaid principal balance of approximately $9.65 billion.
+The covered pool includes collateral with loan-to-value (LTV) ratios of 60.01 percent to 80.00 percent acquired between April 2022 and August 2022.
 The loans included in this transaction are fixed-rate, generally 30-year term, fully amortizing mortgages and were underwritten using rigorous credit standards and enhanced risk controls.

-With CIRT 2022-6, which became effective May 1, 2022, Fannie Mae will retain risk for the first 55 basis points of loss on the $19.3 billion covered loan pool.
-If the $106.3 million retention layer is exhausted, 24 insurers and reinsurers will cover the next 375 basis points of loss on the pool, up to a maximum coverage of $725 million.
+With CIRT 2023-6, which became effective May 1, 2023, Fannie Mae will retain risk for the first 130 basis points of loss on the $9.65 billion covered loan pool.
+If the $125 million retention layer is exhausted, 20 reinsurers will cover the next 405 basis points of loss on the pool, up to a maximum coverage of $391 million.

-Coverage for this deal is provided based upon actual losses for a term of 12.5 years.
+Coverage for these deals is provided based upon actual losses for a term of 12.5 years.
 Depending on the paydown of the insured pool and the principal amount of insured loans that become seriously delinquent, the aggregate coverage amount may be reduced at the one-year anniversary and each month thereafter.
-The coverage on this deal may be canceled by Fannie Mae at any time on or after the five-year anniversary of the effective date by paying a cancellation fee.
+The coverage on these deals may be canceled by Fannie Mae at any time on or after the five-year anniversary of the effective date by paying a cancellation fee.

 To promote transparency and to help insurers and reinsurers evaluate the CIRT program, Fannie Mae provides ongoing, robust disclosure data, as well as access to news, resources, and analytics through its credit risk transfer webpages.
 This includes Fannie Mae's innovative Data Dynamics® tool that enables market participants to interact with and analyze both CIRT deals that are currently outstanding in the market and Fannie Mae's historical loan dataset.
 For more information on individual CIRT transactions, including pricing, please visit our Credit Insurance Risk Transfer webpage.